CEED/libCEED/doc/libCEED.md

   CeedElemRestrictionCreate(ceed, nelem, P, Nu, CEED_MEM_HOST, CEED_USE_POINTER,
                             indu, &Erestrictu);
 ```

+If the user has arrays available on a device, they can be provided using
+`CEED_MEM_DEVICE`.
+This technique is used to provide no-copy interfaces in all contexts
+that involve problem-sized data.

+For discontinuous Galerkin and for applications such as Nek5000 that
+only explicitly store E-vectors (inter-element continuity has been
+subsumed by the parallel restriction **P**), the element restriction
+**G** is the identity so the explicit indices can be elided (`NULL`).
+Support for other structured representations of **G** will be added
+according to demand.
+In the case of non-conforming finite elements, **G**
+needs a more general representation that expresses values at slave nodes
+(which do not appear in L-vectors) as linear combinations of the
+degrees of freedom at master nodes.

 With partial assembly, we first perform a setup stage where **D** is evaluated
 and stored.
 This is accomplished by the operator `op_setup` and its application